Five Tips to Create the Best Web Images Ever

 Also, if your images use photographs, you want to save your images as a jpeg as the file size will be less than that of png.
-PNG (stands for portable network graphics) are best for vector images created from scratch.
+PNG (portable network graphics) are best for vector images created from scratch.

 Choose Fonts, Colors, and Backgrounds That Sync Up Well

-There’s a little bit fo an art to this one; choosing good colors and patterns for your images takes a little bit of a good eye for design.
-If you feel that you are creatively challenged in any way, fear not, as some programs online have a series of pre-designed templates to make it easier.
-Platforms like PicMonkey and Canva have a range of great templates that help make design layouts a breeze!
+There’s a little bit of an art to this one; choosing good colors and patterns for your images takes a little bit of a good eye for design.
+If you feel that you are creatively challenged in any way, fear not, as some programs online have a series of pre-designed templates to make it easier so design layouts are a breeze!

 On the question of fonts, yeah, the same thing applies.
 Combining different fonts that look good together is an art too.
 I tend to choose fonts from the same family to break up the monotony and have an overall result that doesn’t clash.
-Lucida and Bodoni are good examples of font families (they include bold, italic, and narrow versions)
+This article can help you with picking great font combos.

 Confession time…I have a thing for flamboyant fonts…some are too boring to appeal to a niche like arts, crafts and design and need to be a little , well, fancy.
 However, I do have to be sure I pick a fancy font that is readable too!